+ClearCorrect is one of the main options for invisible braces in the UK.
 If you have wonky, misaligned, or gappy teeth that are making you self-conscious, clear aligners are a great way to straighten your teeth without everybody knowing about it.
 But once you've decided on this treatment option, you still need to pick a brand.
-ClearCorrect is one of the main options for invisible braces in the UK, but how do you know if it's the best one for you?
+How do you know if ClearCorrect is the best one for you?

 While doing your research you've probably heard a lot about ClearCorrect's more famous cousin, Invisalign.
 Information about ClearCorrect is a bit harder to find, though, so in this article we'll go through all you need to know about:

 - What clear aligners are and how they work

 - ClearCorrect aligners and their benefits